Amakran2003/videogamecplus/Documents/Functional/functional.md

 - The game is free to play and does not include any in-app purchases or premium features.
 - Monetization can be explored through ads or optional donations.

-## Release Date and Marketing:
-- The estimated release date is [insert date].
-- Marketing strategies can include social media promotion, game forums, and app store optimization.